tmoreton/trckfi/_posts/prepare-for-the-unexpected-the-value-of-building-an-emergency-fund.md

 publish: true
 ---

 Life is unpredictable, and unexpected financial challenges can arise at any moment.
 Whether it's a medical emergency, sudden job loss, or unexpected home repair, having an emergency fund can provide a much-needed safety net during difficult times.
-An **emergency fund** is a crucial component of a **solid financial plan**, offering peace of mind and protection against unexpected events.
+An **emergency fund** is a crucial component of a [solid financial plan](/blog/10-must-know-personal-finance-basics-for-financial-success), offering peace of mind and protection against unexpected events.
 In this article, we'll explore the importance of an emergency fund and provide practical tips to help you start building one.

 ## What is an Emergency Fund?